Currencies of the World: How Well Do You Know Your Money?

 World currencies are exchanged daily, especially for business and political purposes.
 In fact, almost 50% of U.S. currency is held outside the United States.

 The market exchange rate dictates the value of each currency compared to another.
-The exchange rate can change from day to day, and it’s based on a variety of economic and political factors that the issuing government can’t always control.
+The exchange rate can change daily and is based on various economic and political factors that the issuing government can’t always control.

 International money transfer companies can help you send funds from one country to another, usually for a small fee.